ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hunting up and fitting together the fol­
+lowing thirty-eight lines from thirty­
 eight -English poets.
 The names of
 the authors are given below:
 1 Why all this toil for triumphs of nn hour?